 The day was created by Teaching Personnel who work with thousands of Teaching Assistants each year.
 And that’s why the day is a celebration of all Teaching Assistants.

-So … on 16 September every year (but the 14th September this year), Teaching Personnel and selected partners plan activities and promotions for the day and encourage all schools, teachers, parents, carers and children to share in a celebration of the often remarkable work carried out by Teaching Assistants.
+So … on 16 September every year, Teaching Personnel and selected partners plan activities and promotions for the day and encourage all schools, teachers, parents, carers and children to share in a celebration of the often remarkable work carried out by Teaching Assistants.

 If you want to find out more about Teaching Assistants then visit the National Teaching Assistants Day website for more information.